PhilaNgcamu/problem-solving-challenges/Week-2/Day-1/README.md

 - Storing the result of a previous result in a "table" (usually an array)
 - Usually done using **iteration**
 - Better **space complexity** can achieved using tabulation

+# Matrices (Matrix)

+- Matrices are fundamental mathematical objects that represent a collection of numbers arranged in rows and columns